IP Geolocation connection Rule

 2. Click

-Whitelisting specific domains from a blacklisted country
+Allowing specific domains from a blocked country

 2. Create a new set of Rule Data, containing the domain you wish to permit.

-3. Re-open your Blacklist Rule for editing.
+3. Re-open your Block rule for editing.

 How did we do?